 Specialist core modules

-- (IL916) Sustainable Cities and Infrastructures for Emergencies (15 credits or 30 credits)
+- (IL916) Sustainable Cities and Infrastructures for Emergencies (15 credits)

 The Sino-Singapore Tianjin Eco-city's vision is to be a thriving city which is socially harmonious, environmentally-friendly and resource-efficient.
 It is a flagship cooperation project between the governments of Singapore and China.